RachanaJayaram/RefactoringOOPerl/README.md

 I have uploaded 4 files. lexer.py , parser.py, ctools.py and input_code.pm.
 Also for easy coordination next time, I think it would be better to use uniform token names and grammer rules.

+Found one bug in the code.
+Skanda : In the lexing you gave higher priority to <,> when compared to <=,>= .